assistantsir2526/craig-clone/README.md

 # craig-clone
-This is an e-commerce website developed using Django
+This is Craiglist Clone developed using Django